matrix-org/matrix-spec-proposals/proposals/2314-backfill-current-state.md

-# MSC-XXXX: Backfilling Current State
+# MSC2314: Backfilling Current State

 If a server experiences data loss, it is difficult for it to recover membership in federation without having a user be reinvited, as backfill alone can not easily retrieve the data that is required to operate in a room (namely the current state and auth chain).